celestiaorg/celestia-app/test/e2e/readme.md

 ## Observation

-Logs of each of the nodes are posted to Grafana and can be accessed through Celestia's dashboard (using the `celestia-app` namespace).
+Logs of each of the nodes are posted to Grafana and can be accessed through Celestia's dashboard (using the `test` namespace).